Do you want to write about medical health, but not sure where to start? Or are you unsure of what it takes to be a medical writer?

 For example, if you enjoy writing about food, then study how some food can cause one disease and prevent another.

-Now that you know how to find your sub-niches, what else you need to do to be a health writer?
-I have good news for you: Being a health writer is not that much different than any other writers.
+Now that you know how to find your sub-niches, what else you need to do to be a medical writer?
+I have good news for you: Being a medical writer is not that much different than any other writers.
 But, there are a few skills you need to hone in:

 1. Love for Life Science

-While generally speaking you don’t need to have a life science background to be a health writer, you do need to enjoy learning and reading about life science.
+While generally speaking you don’t need to have a life science background to be a medical writer, you do need to enjoy learning and reading about life science.

 A significant portion of your writing will involve some life science, so if it’s not your cup of tea, then this niche may not be for you.